Skin Conditions on and Around Your Mouth

 Angular Cheilitis

-Angular cheilitis is the inflammation of one or both corners of the mouth.
+Angular cheilitis is the inflammation of one or both corners of the mouth with a symptom of it being cracks in the corner of your mouth/lips.
 Just like PD is can be itchy and dry but shouldn’t be confused with PD which doesn’t tend to affect the lips.
 You may be more prone to angular cheilitis if you have sensitive skin, use dentures, have inflammatory bowel disease or have a genetic predisposition.

 Angular cheilitis generally looks red and can become very painful when the skin breaks, bleeds and crusts over.
 The pain can increase when eating spicy foods.